caarmen/air-quality-rss/README.md

 Run the project with `build/bin/pollen-rss`.

 ### Http requests
-The server will be available at `http://localhost:8888/`.
+The server will be available at `http://localhost:8888/pollen-rss`.

-There is only one root, `/`, which returns the RSS feed.
+There is only one route, `/pollen-rss`, which returns the RSS feed.

 # License
 This project is licensed under the MIT License.
 See the [LICENSE.txt](LICENSE.txt) file for details.